YnotY2/securing_vps_basics_guide/MullVad_DNS.md

    sudo systemctl restart systemd-resolved
    ```

-# Checking the Logs `/var/log/fail2ban.log`

-Fail2Ban logs critical information about its operations and detected threats in the log file located at `/var/log/fail2ban.log`.
-This file is essential for monitoring Fail2Ban’s performance and troubleshooting issues.

-## Accessing the Log File
-Utilise cat or nano to view the file, very usefull for viewing if a test-ban has indeed been rejected.
-Or viewing live bans from server access via ssh.

-## Important Notes

 - **Do Not Modify Default Files**: `fail2ban.conf` and `jail.conf` should not be modified directly.
 Instead, use `fail2ban.local` and `jail.local` for customizations.
 - **Review Documentation**: Refer to the Fail2Ban man pages for detailed configuration options and advanced features.